-Next, let's dig into the most common Zoom use cases in a typical workplace: Zoom Meetings and Zoom Rooms.
+Next, let's dig into the most common Zoom use cases in a typical workplace: Zoom Meetings + Zoom Rooms.

 What is a Zoom Meeting?
-Zoom Meetings are the foundation of Zoom, and the term refers to video conferencing meetings using the platform that allow remote and co-located meeting attendees to communication frictionlessly.
-Since you you don't need to have a Zoom account to attend a Zoom meetings, you can even meet with clients or conduct interviews with remote candidates virtually.
+Zoom meetings are the foundation of Zoom, and the term refers to video conferencing meetings using the platform that allows remote and co-located meeting attendees to communicate frictionlessly.
+Since you don't need to have a Zoom account to attend a Zoom meeting, anyone can meet with clients or conduct interviews with remote candidates virtually.

 A "Zoom Meeting" simply refers to a meeting that's hosted using Zoom, and attendees can join the meeting in-person, via webcam or video conferencing camera, or via phone.
 For example, here's a photo of my team during a Zoom Meeting.
 We were all attending the meeting remotely, but sometimes, we attend the meeting via our company's conference room, where we pair Zoom with the Meeting Owl to create an inclusive meeting experience for all attendees.